Hello everyone! With National Day in a few days’ time, I felt it would be appropriate to round up 21 of my favourite local brands to support.

 Why support: If you like guilloche, you will love Reverie’s watches.
 A guilloche dial is key to its design language, and all of the brand’s watches will utilise guilloche in some form or another.
 The brand’s latest offering is the Reverie Diver, of which the red-dial variant pictured above is my favourite, and the most apt given the National Day context.
 Affordable dive watches are a dime a dozen, but the Reverie Diver manages to stand out with its luscious burgundy red dial.

 Where to buy: Interested readers can buy from Reverie’s web-store.
 Reverie is also a partner of Wahsoshiok – readers enjoy $40 USD off products on their web-store!
 Just quote “WAHSOSHIOK” to enjoy the discount.
+A curated selection of Reverie watches can also be found on The Shiok Shop.

-Review: I reviewed Yi Leather’s straps here.
+Review: I reviewed Humism here.

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wahsoshiok readers!
 More brands will be added very soon – stay tuned!